suhlig/bosh-rsync-blobs/README.markdown

 # Principle

 * BOSH symlinks a blob correctly if the symbolic name is not present in `blobs`, but the target is present in `.blobs`.
-Therefore, we only need to rsync `.blobs` and `bosh sync blobs` will do the right thing afterwars.
+Therefore, we only need to rsync `.blobs` and `bosh sync blobs` will do the right thing afterwards.

 * We assume that there is a shared rsync server on the local network where we have access to